naufalHaidar12342/strukturdata2020/README.md

 # strukturdata2020
-for documenting "Struktud Data" course that I took back at 2020 (4th semester)
+for documenting "Struktur Data" course that I took back at 2020 (4th semester)